July 2021 update: our services are still 'COVID secure'

 If you feel your needs change or your symptoms worsen please contact your usual team to let us know (within usual office hours).

-The following brochure is available to all our service users and carers in the community, and gives information on what changes they can expect to take place on their ward during this time.
+The following brochure is available to all our service users and carers in the community, and gives information on what changes they can expect to take place during this time.

 BSL Coronavirus videos